fetchrobotics/docs/source/electrical.rst

  * The mainboard then communicates with the various motor controller boards (MCB) located throughout the robot.
-Communication with the MCBs is done over several half-duplex RS-485 busses.
+Communication with the MCBs is done over several half-duplex RS-485 buses.
 In addition to communications-related tasks, the mainboard also controls a number of electronic circuit breakers and also carries the charger circuitry which charges the batteries.